dboddie-canonical-work/disgorged-docs/snap-epochs.md

 ```yaml
 epoch: 1*
 ```
 The resulting snap acts as a bridge between epoch 0 and epoch 1.
 Users of the old version migrate automatically when they refresh.
 They will then upgrade to any newer releases in epoch 1, just like any new user.
-You can use [revert](https://snapcraft.io/docs/quickstart-guide#heading--revert) to switch back to releases from a previous epoch, discarding any data changes done by the latest revision.
+You can use [revert](https://snapcraft.io/docs/quickstart-guide#snap-epochs-heading--revert) to switch back to releases from a previous epoch, discarding any data changes done by the latest revision.

 If users need to test data compatibility with the new epoch version, and the snap is not a `confinement: classic` snap, you can install both epoch 0 and epoch 1 snaps at the same time using [Parallel installs](https://snapcraft.io/docs/parallel-installs).
 This allows your users to migrate only when they have the confidence to do so.

 A big advantage with automatic migration is that the data transformation process needs to be supported only for a limited number of revisions.
 If a user neglects to update their system across epochs, for example, when they eventually refresh, they will be stepped through each epoch:  0 to 1*, 1 to 2*, and 2 onwards, for instance, by performing the migration process for each step as necessary.
 You don’t need to push old migration code to new versions of your application.

-<h2 id='heading--transitions'>Epoch transitions</h2>
+<h2 id='snap-epochs-heading--transitions'>Epoch transitions</h2>

 ![Epoch transitions](https://assets.ubuntu.com/v1/fa390985-Untitled+drawing.png)